surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 Why duplicate it ?
 Because if we change the session id again, well, we'll free the last id, but if this last id string were used elsewhere (in your PHP variables), then you will crash reading free'ed memory.
 Opposite problem : if we just store the pointer into the session module without duplicating the string it points to, what happens if you - PHP user - destroy the variable this $id was stored in ?
 We'll end up in the exact same (upside down) situation : Session module is going to use a free()'ed pointer, and then is going to crash.

-Those situations, were strings are duplicated just to be kept hot in memory for further usage, happen often in PHP source code, and if you dump the heap memory of a PHP process in the middle of its lifetime, you will notice lots of memory bytes that contain the exact same string.
+Those situations, where strings are duplicated just to be kept hot in memory for further usage, happen often in PHP source code.
+If you dump the heap memory of a PHP process in the middle of its lifetime, you will notice lots of memory bytes that contain the exact same string.
 This is a pure waste of machine main memory.

 To solve this last problem, PHP 5.4 added a well-known-yet-clever concept to the receipe : interned strings.
 PHP 7 on its side, reworked in deep the global "string" concept to finally have a very consistent and memory fair solution.